algunn/algunn.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm interested in patterns that emerge from geophysical fluids.
-I am starting a postdoc studying Mars' surface processes with [Mathieu Lapôtre](https://scholar.google.com/citations?user=beQ7vU0AAAAJ&hl=en&oi=ao).
 I just defended my PhD, advised by [Doug Jerolmack](https://scholar.google.com/citations?user=nwGbdXUAAAAJ&hl=en&oi=ao), where I studied dunes in the field and with remote sensing, and turbidity currents in the lab.
 In my undergraduate I studied applied mathematics, and did an Honours year advised by [Maxim Nikurashin](https://scholar.google.com/citations?user=xkTRzuUAAAAJ&hl=en&oi=ao) studying the ocean's meridional overturning circulation with theory and simulations.

 Research
 =======